 COMMITTEE WITH ONLY OPERATIONAL CREDITORS

-- A case where the corporate debtor has no financial debt or where all financial creditors are related parties of the corporate debtor, the committee shall be set up as per this Regulation.
+- In a case where the corporate debtor has no financial debt or where all financial creditors are related parties of the corporate debtor, the committee shall be set up as per this Regulation.

 - The committee that is formed under this Regulation shall consist of members as under ‑